darrenldl/docfd/README.md

 If any of the file ends with `.pdf`, then `pdftotext` is required to continue.

+If any of the file ends with extension that is supported via `pandoc`, then `pandoc` is required to continue.

 If exactly one file is specified in the list of paths, then Docfd uses single file view.
 Otherwise, Docfd uses multi-file view.